yotann/bcdb/docs/memodb/rest-api.md

 Accept: application/octet-stream, application/cbor;q=0.9, application/problem+json
 ```

-If the `Accept` header is missing, the server will send responses in JSON
+If the `Accept` header does not specify a preference, the server will send
-format for maximum compatibility.
+responses in JSON format for maximum compatibility.

 ### Caching